cephalopodequipment/website/validator.md

 title: Cosmos Validator
 ---

+The Cephalopod Equipment validator runs secure and redundant hardware with a Yubikey HSM in a Tier 3 Datacenter.

 ## Active Since Genesis

-The Cephalopod Equipment validator was a proud participant in the gentx ceremony of the Cosmos Hub and has been an active validator since the genesis block.
+The Cephalopod Equipment validator was a proud [participant in the gentx ceremony](https://github.com/cosmos/launch/blob/master/gentx/cec.json) of the Cosmos Hub and has been an active validator since the genesis block.

 We recently upgraded our infrastructure and cycled validator signing and